Food Roundup Rescheduled for September

-When churches, businesses and other community friends unite for the annual Food Roundup, it feeds hundreds and hundreds of boys and girls living at Baptist Children's Homes like Maggie.
-When you are feeding BCH cottages across North Carolina that can have as many as 12 to 16 residents, it takes a lot of food to fill hungry bellies.
+When churches, businesses and other community friends unite for the annual Food Roundup, it feeds hundreds and hundreds of boys and girls living at Baptist Children's Homes.
+When you are feeding BCH cottages across North Carolina that can have as many as a dozen children, it takes a lot of food to fill hungry bellies.

 When Do We Collect and How Do We Deliver our Donations?

-Promote and collect throughout the month of April.
-You can deliver your collections at designated statewide collection points (list of locations coming soon and will be available in the "Dowloads" section below).
-BCH will begin picking up donations from collection points beginning Monday, April 23.
-You will need to find out the last day your collection point will accept food deliveries prior to the April 23 starting date.
+Promote and collect throughout the month of September.
+You can deliver your collections at designated statewide pick-up points (LIST OF PICK-UP POINTS COMING SOON).
+BCH will begin picking up donations from collection points in late September.
+You will need to find out the last day your collection point will accept food deliveries prior to the starting date.

 Resources and Contact Info for You

-Downloadable resources, including needs list, collection guide, statewide collection points list, video, slides, flyer and ads are available below.
-NOTE: Collections Points List Coming Soon
+Downloadable resources, including needs list, collection guide, statewide pick-up points list, video, slides, flyer and ads are available below.
+(COMING SOON)

 For more information about how you, your church or organization can be a part of Food Roundup, contact Alan Williams at 1-800-476-3669 ext.
 1277 or email him at email@example.com.

 Trevor and Tabitha struggled with hunger before coming to Baptist Children's Homes.
 Click on vimeo.com/117212932 to download their story.

 "Do You Eat Everyday?"